tohaad/task_app_test_project/readme.md

 ```

 #### Run the Stack
 This brings up all services together.
-The first time it is run it might take a while to get started, but subsequent runs will occur quickly.
+The first time it is run it might take a while to get started, but subsequent runs will occur quickly

 Open a terminal at the project root and run the following for local development
 ```bash
 $ docker-compose up -d
 ```
-This command starts the containers in the background and leaves them running.
+This command starts the containers in the background and leaves them running

 In case you want to aggregate the output of each container use following command
 ```bash